 Visits with Animal Allies

-The third prompt was about what we can learn from the antelope about taking action.
+Another prompt from the first session was about what we can learn from the antelope about taking action.
 I added some mandalas and decorative details to my antelope as I considered my next steps.
 I plan on adding some of those “steps” to the steps on the ladder.